 Further, in terms of the FEMA Non-debt Rules, the aggregate FPI investment limit is the sectoral cap applicable to Indian company as prescribed in the FEMA Non-Debt Instruments Rules with respect to its paid-up equity capital on a fully diluted basis.
-See "Issue Procedure" beginning on page 291.
+For details, please refer to the chapter titled "Issue Procedure" beginning on page 322.